HOME SEARCH ALL TOPICS

 Although modern yarns don't shrink, I always leave the small loops when darning.
 It means that there is some stretch in the darn so that it can be flattened or eased into the required shape.

-After the next wash, when the darning wool had shrunk, the loops would be entirely gone.
-If the loops were omitted, the whole darn would shrink into a lump, puckering the sock around it, making the sock uncomfortable to wear and quickly damaging the rest of it.
+After the next wash, when the darning wool had shrunk, the loops would be almost entirely gone.
+If the loops were omitted, the whole darn would shrink into a lump, puckering the sock around it, making the sock uncomfortable to wear and quickly damaging it.

 So that the loops wouldn't show, the darn had to be done with the garment inside out.